djouallah/aemo_fabric/README.md

-a full end to end solution using Fabric Lakehouse
+A Full end to end solution using Fabric Lakehouse

 create a lakehouse